-- SCCM Adapter: The SCCM adapter has been enhanced to collect the access evidence for SCCM accesses.
+- SCCM Adapter: The SCCM adapter has been enhanced to collect the access evidence for Microsoft Endpoint Configuration Manager (previously Microsoft SCCM) accesses.
 The operator can create the corresponding core CAL license in FlexNet Manager Suite. - Spreadsheet imports: You can download the CAL usage inventory template, populate it with evidence data, and upload it to create access evidence records.
 This method is recommended when you cannot collect access evidence.
 For example, when UAL service is disabled, or for servers running versions of Microsoft Windows Server prior to Microsoft Windows Server 2008 (with no UAL support).
 You can also use the CAL Legacy license type for manual management of CALs.
 For more information about spreadsheet imports, see the Importing Inventory Spreadsheets and CSV Files chapter of this guide.